facebookarchive/torchnet/README.md

-The Lua hash table `partitions` is of the form (key, value) where key is a user-chosen string naming the partition, and value is a number representing the weight (in size) of the corresponding partition.
+The Lua hash table `partitions` is of the form (key, value) where key is a user-chosen string naming the partition, and value is a number representing the weight (as a number between 0 and 1) or the size (in number of samples) of the corresponding partition.

-The sum of the partition weights may or may not sum to one (`tnt.SplitDataset` will make them sum to one!).

-Partionning is achieved linearly (no shuffling).
+Partioning is achieved linearly (no shuffling).
 See [tnt.ShuffleDataset](#ShuffleDataset) if you want to shuffle the dataset before partitioning.

+The optional variable `initialpartition` specifies the partition that is loaded initially.

 Purpose: useful in machine learning to perform validation procedures.
 <a name="SplitDataset.select">